PiotrBelniak/SQL-queries/descriptions/product_sales_analysis_w_pivot_example.md

 ## Introduction
 The query provides insights on sales across years of laptop product group sub-groups created as equiheight buckets,
 providing information such as gross sales value range of products in each bucket, the price range of products within them,
-their average monthly transactional contribution across the year and how much more/less transaction were made with most/least expensive products bucket-wise.
+their average monthly transaction count across the year and how much more/less transaction were made with most/least expensive products against average transaction count bucket-wise.

 ## Source code
 Please find link to source code of query: [query code](https://github.com/PiotrBelniak/SQL-queries/blob/main/source_code/product_sales_analysis_w_pivot_example.sql)